Criminology and Justice Studies

 All CJS majors are required to complete an internship or field experience course with an attached internship, service-learning, or applied coursework component.

-Information for Spring 2024: The following information details each of these courses, including class meeting times, course modalities, and instructions to apply.
-We encourage students to read about all of the options before selecting a course.
+Information for Fall 2024: The following information details each of these courses, including class meeting times, course modalities, and instructions to apply.
+We encourage students to read about all the options before selecting a course.
 Students should only apply to one internship or field experience course to allow us to process applications smoothly.

 For specific questions regarding internships and field experience courses, contact the CJS Internship Coordinator at cjs.internships@csun.edu.